 Being a scoped weapon at its core, the Operator’s hip fire is not its forte.
 Given that your alternative fire (bound to Mouse 2 by default) equips you with a 2.5 and 5x zoom, this should always be your go-to when trying to land a kill.

-In the video below, it’s evident that the Operator’s hip-fire accuracy is non-existent and is entirely random — the further an enemy is away, the greater the spread of bullet displacement.
+In the video below, it’s evident that the Operator’s hip-fire accuracy is pretty much non-existent and is entirely random — the further an enemy is away, the greater the spread of bullet displacement.
 That said, if an enemy literally jams themselves up against the barrel of your gun, a hip-fire kill at point-blank is almost guaranteed.

 Right at the beginning of the clip, notice that a small red dot appears in the center of your scope — this is important for all Snipers.
 This signifies that you’re standing still and will, therefore, have no movement inaccuracy.
 If you move while trying to fire your shot, it will scatter in the direction of your movement.